chazlarson/sb_gd/README.md

     Probably other python3 works [this was built on a new saltbox install, so the version is whatever that left me with].
 The assumption is that I can create a Python virtual env
  1. `/opt` is owned by you and writeable without sudo

+## direnv support

+There's en `.envrc` that will set up the environment for you if you are using `direnv`.

 ## Python versions
 The python version usage is described in the saltbox docs: https://docs.saltbox.dev/reference/google-shared-drives/